Just Because It’s Common Doesn’t Make It Normal!

 Anthropomorphism: well-meaning, often messy

-But it is important to talk about how our dogs are allowed to conduct themselves in public spaces (and at home), and how our perception gets skewed.
+But it is important to talk about how our dogs are allowed to conduct themselves in public spaces (and at home), and how our perception gets and has been skewed.

 “He just wants to say hello”

-I hear this all the time as a dog jet-skis its owner towards another dog, then proceeds to intensely sniff and invade the other dog’s space.
+I hear this all the time as a dog jet-skis its owner towards another dog, then proceeds to intensely sniff and invade the other dog’s space (I see this all the time with off leash dogs too and it’s totally not ok regardless of how ‘friendly’ you say your dog is).

-What we see as sweet or friendly is often really quite rude — and many dogs hate being on the receiving end of it.
+What we as humans see as sweet or friendly is often really quite rude as far as dog to dog interactions go — and many dogs hate being on the receiving end of it.
 It’s too intense and, on a lead, the dog being approached can’t get away.
-That’s how fights and general chaos kick off.
+That’s how fights and general chaos kick off (again, something I see at the park all the time followed by dog owners mouthing off).

 Flip it to humans (just for a second)